 Since the establishment of the MAA, the antiquities trade is now centered in and around the towns of Jerablus and Manbij in northern Syria, close to the Turkish borders, due to readily available smuggling routes and networks which ease the transfer of objects from Syria into Turkey.
 The MAA continues to issue licenses allowing local individuals and contractors to dig on private land or on public land under the control of ISIS.
 However, there is now increasing reliance on ISIS’s own digging operations established and managed directly by the MAA.

-Looted antiquities are inspected by agents of the MAA to identify items of special interest or significant financial value (including precious metals such as gold).
+Looted antiquities are inspected by agents of the MAA to identify items otf special interest or significant financial value (including precious metals such as gold).
 ISIS particularly values archaeological artifacts from the Islamic period: any such items are immediately confiscated by ISIS and processed by the MAA directly.
 Otherwise the looters are given a grace period of twenty days to find buyers for their goods.
-Items remaining unsold after that are gathered up by the MAA and then sold directly by ISIS through its own established network of dealers and middlemen.
+Items In early 2014 ISIS began its involvement in the illicit antiquities trade by issuing permits to loot archaeological sites 21 approach to governance and administration, ISIS established the Manbij Archaeological Administration (MAA) to manage and organize the systematic looting of remaining unsold after that are gathered up by the MAA and then sold directly by ISIS through its own established network of dealers and middlemen.
 They charge a 50% tax on the value of the sale in this event.

 The importance of this cultural heritage is nowhere more demonstrable than the issue of national identity and what makes a Syrian a Syrian.
 Syria has a resilient sense of identity based on the concept of a shared citizenship around a common history, supported by a long and rich cultural heritage.
 Once the current violence ends, the people of Syria will need to find ways to reconnect with the symbols that once united them across religious and political lines.
 The country’s ancient past as represented in this rich cultural heritage will be key to this.
 Protecting and preserving Syria’s history and heritage therefore is about safeguarding its future, too.